Fresh-picked BlueberriesYou know you want some!

 1∕3 cup sliced almonds

-- Set aside 6.
-In a small bowl combine blueberries and the remaining 1 tablespoon sugar
+In a small bowl combine blueberries and the remaining 1 tablespoon sugar.
+Set aside.

-- With the tip of a sharp knife, cut a 1-½-inch wide pocket in the side of each bread slice.
+With the tip of a sharp knife, cut a 1-½-inch wide pocket in the side of each bread slice.
 Fill pockets with reserved blueberry mixture, dividing evenly.
 Place filled slices in egg mixture.
 Let stand, turning once, until egg mixture is absorbed, about 5 minutes on each side.

 Blueberry Chocolate Clusters